duangle/scopes/doc/dataformat.rst

 are stored as null pointers.

 Lists can be empty or contain an unlimited number of elements, separated by whitespace.
-They typically describe expressions in Bang.
+They typically describe expressions in Bangra.

 Here are some examples for valid lists::